robertglatzel/detweet/README.md

 deTweet is currently being rewritten to run on the MERN stack.

+## Authors
+- Robert Glatzel: handled all of the front end using jQuery, Javascript, Semantic UI, and creating a responsive UI
+- Hemant Heer: handled the back end by integrating Flask, routes, Twitter OAuth, Flask-Login, Flask-Dance, and functions to both obtain and delete tweets.

 ## How to install and run
 This application has been developed and tested on Ubuntu 14.04.
 The best way to run the application is to use vagrant and initialize a box that lets you run Ubuntu 14.04 server edition.